首页文章详情

 Alex Griffin, the brand's Chief Marketing Officer, also has to admit that this is a more complex business.

 In his view, truly top - tier brands usually have similar design ideas: simple, restrained, and textured appearance.
-He gave us an example of the LightSpray Cloudboom Strike, a running shoe with smooth lines and a simple design, which is one of the results of the brand's fully automated spraying process, Lightspray.
+He gave us an example of the LightSpray Cloudboom Strike, a running shoe with smooth lines and simple design, which is one of the results of the brand's fully automatic spraying process, Lightspray.
 Not long ago, On established a factory with 32 robots in Busan, South Korea, to produce running shoes equipped with Lightspray technology, which means On's robot production capacity will increase by 30 times.
 Before that, On's design engineering was concentrated in Zurich.

-Alex Griffin believes that the breakthrough point for establishing differentiation still lies in technology itself - it just needs to be told in a more understandable way.
+Alex Griffin believes that the breakthrough for establishing differentiation still lies in the technology itself - it just needs to be told in a more understandable way.
 "In the future, we must make these innovations more accessible."

 In a sense, this is On's most important task at the current stage.